kayuse/prometheusresearch/README.md

 ```
 ## Note
 This is a multiprocess event, so there is a tendency for it to take a chunk of your CPU Process while running.
 This was done so as to enable the application to run faster.
-You can reduce the processor pool to you specified number
+You can reduce the processor pool to your specified number
 in each of the resource manager class.

 ## Usage